pvdz/zeparser3/tests/testcases/regexes/regular_expression_disambiguation/AST_test_after_non-special_identifier/with_flag.md

 >
 > ::> with flag
 >
-> ASI explicitly does not apply if the next line starts with a forward slash so this is a division
+> The forward slash can be a division so this is a `foo/bar/g` double division

 ## Input